 When it comes to London markets, Camden Lock Market is one of the most instantly recognisable ones.
 There are more than 100 stalls and shops in the market area alone, with Camden offering up even further delights.
 This is definitely an area where you can spend and if you are looking for a slice of bohemia in modern London, Camden Lock Market will be an ideal choice.

-Camden Lock Market.
-Photo: © London on View.
+Camden Lock Market in London.
+Photo: © London & Partners.

 If you want to have an authentic East London shopping experience, then Broadway Market may be the best choice.
 This is because it offers up a strong range of products from local artists, craft artisans and even farmers, so when it comes to experiencing a broad selection of products, this is the part of London that will leave you delighted with everything you could be looking for.